Camillaneri/NiftyApp/README.md

 `await supabase2.from('Warm_up').insert([submission])`

+This is our standerd procedure for adding data to supabase, please feel free to modify it or connect the pages to your new project.

 ### Homepage

 **Page description**
 The homepage file is **[index.html](https://github.com/Camillaneri/NiftyApp/blob/main/index.html)** here we present the application, provifding information on NiftyValue, our experiment, how long it will keep to be finished and what will happen to the gathered data.

 **Javascript description**
 1. **scripts.js**